Lishan6/group1-hyf-rebuild/planning/user-personas.md

 - **Needs/Goals**: She reviewed the website of hyfb to check if the necessary information is contained in the web page.
-- **Frustrations**: Missing contents such as hyfb alumni, detail profiles of menotrs and coaches, the values of the school and others have frustrated her.
+- **Frustrations**: Missing contents such as hyfb alumni, detail profiles of mentors and coaches, the values of the school and others have frustrated her.
 - **Scenario 1**: She talked with the administrators of the school and suggested to redesign the web page in short time.